jmrashed/zk-attendance-sdk/README.md

 - `timeout` (number): Connection timeout in ms (default: 5000)
 - `inport` (number): Local UDP port for real-time events

-> **Busy state handling:** the client serializes device commands.
+> **Busy state handling:** The client serializes device commands.
 If you start another request while one is still running, it raises a `ZKError` with a `[BUSY]` prefix.
 Wait for the current call to finish or catch the error and retry.

 ### Connection Types